 Why This Changes Everything

-Let's do the math on what you're buying at $360.
+Do the math on what you're buying at $360.

 The 48.28% short interest is the engine driving this entire move.
-When nearly half the float is sold short, any positive catalyst — a TSA headline, a used-car pricing data point, even momentum traders piling in — creates forced buying.
+When nearly half the float is sold short, any positive catalyst — a TSA headline, a used-car pricing data point, momentum traders piling in — creates forced buying.
 The stock moved 120% in seven sessions at one point.
 That kind of velocity isn't institutional repositioning.
 It's a mechanical squeeze, and squeezes have a shelf life.

 The Bull Case

 Fair enough.
-But here's the rebuttal.
+Here's the rebuttal.

 The Bottom Line